kusumotolab/kGenProg/README.md

 Just [download](https://github.com/kusumotolab/kGenProg/releases/download/v0.2/kGenProg.jar) a jar file.

 There are sample bugs in [kusumotolab/kGenProg-example](https://github.com/kusumotolab/kGenProg-example).
-You can download all bugs from [here](https://github.com/kusumotolab/kGenProg-example/archive/master.zip).
+You can download all the bugs from [here](https://github.com/kusumotolab/kGenProg-example/archive/master.zip).

 ## Usage